BertrandConxy/qr-code-gen-app/Readme.md

 # QR code generator

-> QR code generator is terminal app built with nodejs that helps to create a QR code from the data provided either as image or directly in terminal.
+> QR code generator is terminal app built with nodejs that helps to create a QR code from the data provided either as image or directly in terminal

 <br/>